radancyco/radancyco.github.io/uid/code-standards/index.md

 ### 1.2 Operating System Support

-TMP supports websites and applications on the following operating systems:
+Radancy supports websites and applications on the following operating systems:

-See [TMP Support](https://www.tmp.com/support/#operating-systems) for more details.
+See [Radancy Support](https://radancy.com/support/#operating-systems) for more details.

 ### 1.3 Browser Support

-TMP supports the **current** and **prior** major release versions of all browsers.
+Radancy supports the **current** and **prior** major release versions of all browsers.
 Corresponding to the date in which your project has launched, we test all development in the following:

-See [TMP Support](https://www.tmp.com/support/#browser) for more details.
+See [Radancy Support](https://radancy.com/support/#browser) for more details.

 ### 1.4 File Naming Conventions